oigbokwe73/documentmanagement/README.md

   - User uploads a document, triggering an Azure Function to store the document in Blob Storage and its metadata in Table Storage.
 - **Document Search**:
   - User searches via a query.
 Azure Function retrieves metadata from Table Storage, fetches the document URL from Blob Storage, and returns it to the user.
-- **Periodic Archival**:
-  - A Timer Trigger in Azure Function periodically moves old documents to an archive container and updates metadata accordingly.

-Let me know if you'd like further customization or a different diagram style!

 ---
 ### **Architecture**